 Si.
 No. SI.
-Name of Employees Designation Remuneration Nature of No. (₹ in Lakhs) employme (Contractu Designation Remuneration (₹ in Lakhs) nt al se) Qualification Date of and Comme Experience of emplo ncement Age Age Last % of Equition of Equition employment shares held before joining by such the Company employee % of Equity shares held by such employee Last % of Equity Whether any such employment shares held employee is a relative of before joining by such any director or manager the Company employee of the Company П 1 Bikramjit Ahluwalia Managing Director Managing Director 126.00 126.00 Business Civil Engineer 02-06-1979 54 Years 02-06-1979 82 82 Business 11.93% Father of Mr. Vikas Ahluwalia, Director 7 2 Shobhit Uppal Dy.
-Managing Director 168.00 .00 Business Electrical Engineer 27 Years 25.03.1994 54 54 Business 6.43% Son in law of Managing Director
+Name of Employees Designation Remuneration Nature of (₹ in Lakhs) employme (Contractus) employme (Contractus) employme (Contractus) Designation Remuneration (₹ in Lakhs) muneration Nature of Qualification (₹ in Lakhs) employment and (Contractual Experience or otherwise) Qualification Date of and Comme Experience of emplo Date of Commencement of employment Age Age Last % of Equit employment shares hele before joining by such the Company employee % of Equity shares held by such employee Last % of Equity Whether any such employment shares held employee is a relative of before joining by such any director or manager the Company employee of the Company П 1 Bikramjit Ahluwalia Managing Director Managing Director 126.00 126.00 Business Civil Engineer 02-06-1979 54 Years 02-06-1979 82 82 Business 11.93% Father of Mr. Vikas Ahluwalia, Director 7 Shobhit Uppal Dy.
+Managing Director 168.00 168.00 Business Electrical Engineer 27 Years 25.03.1994 54 54 Business 6.43% Son in law of Managing Director